luispedro/strobefilter/README.md

 pip install .
 ```

-If available, [stly](https://github.com/luispedro/stly) is used to save memory;
-otherwise, the code will fall back on the standard Python `set` (which is
-actually faster).

 ### Data

 1. _Database_ GMGCv1 (from ([Coelho et al., 2022](https://www.nature.com/articles/s41586-021-04233-4)).
 This can be is downloaded by `jugfile.py`